SergioGordillo/SergioGordillo/README.md

 ### :computer: Professional Experience

-I am working currently as a Frontend Developer at Profile, working in a project of the insurance area, using Angular with a library of components of the client. <br>
+I have been working until January 2022 as a Frontend Developer at Profile, working in a project of the insurance area, using Angular with a library of components of the client. <br>
 I am also working on a side project during my free time with a little team: Mariner Valley.
 Technologies: React, HTML, CSS, SASS, Node.js, Express.js.
 You will be able with Mariner Valley of checking out all the info of your favourite cryptocurrencies in just one dashboard: cryptocurrency price, breaking news...